This extension integrates the latest release of pretty-php with VS Code.

 is a fast, deterministic, minimally configurable code formatter for

-the same regardless of the project you're working on, eliminating visual
+and to make code look the same regardless of the project you're working on,

-dissonance and improving the speed and effectiveness of code review.
+eliminating visual dissonance and improving the effectiveness of code review.

-Aside from running it in VS Code, you can use pretty-php
+Aside from using it in VS Code, you can run pretty-php

 If you have questions or feedback, I'd love to hear from you.